Jacob489/DDPM-generative-modeling/README.md

-# Galaxy Morphology Generation with Continuous Redshift-Conditioned DDPMs
+# Galaxy Morphology Generation with Continuous Redshift-# Galaxy Morphology Generation with Continuous Redshift-Conditioned DDPMs

-A breakthrough implementation of Denoising Diffusion Probabilistic Models (DDPMs) that generates scientifically accurate galaxy images across cosmic time, establishing the first direct computational link between galaxy morphology and redshift through deep learning.
+A breakthrough implementation of Denoising Diffusion Probabilistic Models (DDPMs) that generates scientifically accurate galaxy images across cosmic time, establishing a direct link between galaxy morphology and redshift using continuous conditioning—the first systematic evaluation of continuous galaxy evolution with DDPMs.

 ## 🌟 Project Overview